GentlemanRider/FreeCAD-Flat-Icons/Workflow/CreateIconSet.md

-# Creating a package
+# Creating an icon set

-The bare minimum package development happens with a SVG file, derived from an existing package or from the template file.
+The bare minimum package development happens with a master SVG file, derived from an existing package or from the template file.
 This ensures that the CSS part contains the standard classes.

 ## Creating the scope